sul-dlss/DeveloperPlaybook/best-practices/background_processing.md

 declaring and running background jobs.
 It supports a variety of technologies, including Delayed Job and Sidekiq.
 Active Job is attractive, because it lets you switch out back ends with minimal impact on your application code.
 Note, however, that Active Job does not currently have a mechanism for detecting when a background job has failed.
+Most of the actual processing libraries (Delayed Job, Sidekiq etc.) have facilities for recognizing when a job has failed, though, so if this is important to you, it may be necessary to go without the layer of convenience and consistency that Active Job provides.